 A broad spectrum of erotic photographs (artistic nudes, spanking, and even raunchy sex acts) were discreetly sold, individually or in sets, by street dealers, tobacco shops, and a variety of vendors who bought them for resale, primarily to tourists.
 The once-notorious “French postcards” were popular with male tourists as they were small enough to be safely mailed inside an envelope.
 During the 1880s to 1930s era, it was considered a sexual rite of passage for a gentleman to experience the decadent music halls and brothels of Paris and return home with a secret cache of risque photographs (or postcards) as souvenirs.
 Erotic CP photos also appeared in privately printed booklets in Paris such as Croupes Sanglantes.
 Scènes vécues (Le Jardin d’Eros, 1935) by photographer Jean D’Ayeud.

 At this site you can find a large collection with rare and unique vintage spanking photos.
-These are available for Premium Members.
+Here is an overview of some various subjects, for some I built a dedicated page.